xulabs/aitom/doc/tutorials/007_template_matching_tutorial.md

 # Template Matching Tutorial
-In this tutorial, an example run of template matching using AITom is shown in template_matching_demo.py.
+In this tutorial, an example run of template matching using AITom is shown in 007_template_matching.py.
 This tutorial uses actin filament template matching in lamellipodia as an example.
 With appropriate templates and adjustments to parameters, the same approach can be applied to the analysis of other cellular structures as well.
 For a description of template matching, see section 3.2.1 of by Zeng and Xu (2019).
 The demo data can be downloaded from https://cmu.app.box.com/s/e1jed7sionza8uehzzy59lcyzmmbhdp8.

 ## Map
 The lamellipodia tomogram data used in this tutorial were originally published by Vinzenz et al. (2012).
 The dataset was downloaded from https://cellix.imba.oeaw.ac.at/lamellipodia/et. demo_map.rec is a subtomogram sliced from the dataset above.

 ## Template
 The template used in this tutorial, demo_template.rec, is an cylindrical actin filament segment sliced from the lamellipodia tomogram.
 Rigort et al. (2012) described their template used for actin filament template matching as a cylinder with a length of 42nm. demo_template.rec roughly fits this description, but the template can be improved by denoising and averaging multiple filament segments.

-## Input File and Parameters
+## Input
-To generate the input file (job_file.p) for template_matching_demo.py, use generate_job_file.py. job_file.p contains the following input values:
+007_template_matching.py contains the following input values in main():
 - id - id of the current job
 - out_dir - output directory
 - template - filepath of the template (a mrc or rec file)